martkir/crypto-prices-download/README.md

 # crypto-prices-download
 For downloading historical 1min resolution OHLC crypto price data

+(For questions you can DM me on Twitter: https://twitter.com/martkiro)

 ## About

 Use this repository to download historical OHLC crypto price data at **any resolution** (1min, 5min, 15min etc.).